 The ANSI keyboard layout comes with its downsides; below are the disadvantages of using the ANSI keyboard layout.

-Backslash Key Placement
+Backslash Key Accessibility

 If you use the backslash key often, using the ANSI keyboard layout might be a bit difficult.